 Working with professional trainers, mentors, Jacobsen and BIGGA staff, the candidates will leave FTMI with a clear understanding of what the future holds and a realistic overview of the expectations that come with the role of Manager.

-The FTMI takes place at Ransomes Jacobsen's headquarters in Ipswich.
-It is an intensive three days of seminars, talks and workshops covering;
+FTMI takes place at Ransomes Jacobsen's headquarters in Ipswich, online education sessions and two days of education at BTME, January 2024.
+It is an intensive training programmed covering;

 - Presentation Skills